cpsxen/cps-xen/README.md

 * Rate-monotonic scheduling (RM)
 * Deadline-monotonic scheduling (DM)

-CPS-Xen 1.1 also introduces an explicit event-based mechanism for checkpointing of paravirtualized virtual machines (PVM).
+CPS-Xen 1.1 introduced an explicit event-based mechanism for checkpointing of paravirtualized virtual machines (PVM).
 This allows a PVM itself to determine the moment in time for checkpointing rather than being dependent on a periodical event.
 This functionality is implemented as an extention to Remus(a high availability extension for Xen)[2,3].

+In CPS-Xen 1.2 CPS-Remus is now based on the novel Migration v2 technology.

 ### How to use?